There are four critical steps to overhauling your website:

 If your 5-year mission is “Stay right where we are now,” then save your money.

-If you want to tread water, hire the cheapest website company and buy a template -- if your expectations are low enough, anyone can achieve them.
-If your goal is to “make your old website less embarrassing” then any Spock can accomplish that goal -- and the industry is full of smart, skilled Spocks.
+If you want to tread water, hire an inexpensive website company and buy a nice-looking template — if your expectations are low enough, anyone can achieve them.
+If your goal is to “make your old website less embarrassing” then any Spock can accomplish that goal — and the industry is full of smart, skilled Spocks.

-If you want to “take your firm to the next level,” then you need a Kirk.
+If you want to “take your firm to the next level,” if you want to leap-frog your competitors, then you need a Kirk.